 Your business clients must be ready to address unacceptable actions in the workplace as soon as they come to light.
-If they don’t, they risk losing business, losing their reputation—and losing substantial sums of money in legal fees and judgments.
+Otherwise, they risk losing business, their reputation, and substantial sums of money, in the form of legal fees and judgments.

-Employment Practices Liability insurance—EPLI or EPL insurance for short; the terms are interchangeable—is designed to mitigate businesses’ exposure to lawsuits arising from the alleged or actual mistreatment of employees.
+Employment Practices Liability Insurance—EPLI or EPL Insurance for short; the terms are interchangeable—mitigates businesses’ exposure to lawsuits arising from alleged or actual mistreatment of employees.
 It covers defense costs in claims of discrimination, wrongful termination, harassment, and other employment-related matters.

-At ProWriters, we do all we can to equip brokers to give their clients the knowledge and coverage they need to do business with confidence.
-Few scenarios could prove more nerve-rattling than facing an employment practices liability lawsuit without the proper insurance policies in place.
+At ProWriters, we equip brokers to give their clients the knowledge and coverage needed to do business with confidence.
+Few scenarios could prove more nerve-rattling than facing employee lawsuits without robust EPL Insurance in place.

-Common EPLI claims examples include lawsuits alleging discrimination, harassment, failure to hire or promote, and wrongful termination on the basis of:
+Common EPL claims examples include lawsuits alleging discrimination, harassment, failure to hire or promote, and wrongful termination on the basis of:

 - National origin